 Is it safe to take medication for diarrhea?

-Some medication for diarrhea, such as Imodium, Kaopectate or Pepto-Bismol are considered safe during pregnancy, however they should only be used under doctor supervision, as this type of medication may end up worsening the situation, depending on the cause of the diarrhea.
+Some medication for diarrhea, such as Imodiumor Pepto-Bismol are considered to be safe during pregnancy, however they should only be used as guided by your doctor.
+This type of medication may end up worsening the situation, depending on the cause of the diarrhea.

 Can diarrhea be a sign of labor?

 Diarrhea is more common in the last trimester of pregnancy, and it seems to be linked to the fear and anxiety that the expectant mother experiences in relation to labor.
-In addition, some women also report having diarrhea crises a few days before labor, which may be the result of a stimulus for the body to get ready for labor.
+In addition, some women also report having diarrhea crises a few days before labor, which may be a natural response of the body to prepare for labor.

 However, the classic signs of labor do not include diarrhea.
-The most common signs of labor are the waters breaking and contractions increasing in frequency and intensity.
+The most common signs of labor are placental rupture and contractions that increase in frequency and intensity.

 When to go to the doctor

-The expectant mother should go to the doctor when diarrhea takes more than three days to pass or when there are other symptoms, such as:
+You should go to the doctor when diarrhea takes more than three days to resolve or when there are other symptoms, such as: